-Online safety - Use of technology and arrangements for safe use/access:
+Online safety - Use of technology and arrangements for safe use/access, including filtering and monitoring:

 It is essential that children and staff are safeguarded from potentially harmful and inappropriate online material.
 An effective whole school and college approach to online safety empowers a school or college to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.